 Researchers consider the fresco to be the monument of a battle, possibly so serious, that some of its participants were equated with St. George, the patron of all defenders of the homeland.
 The riders to the left and right of him could be the images of local heroes, considered saints and buried here.
 The heroic soldiers possibly became famous in the battle and then were canonized, and to commemorate them the Church of Three Horsemen was built.
 It is dated from the 12th—early 13th century, when the Crimea was threatened with Tatar invasion and. in this connection, the religious

-defence gained strength The fresco was executed at that time.
+popularization of the idea of the homeland defence gained strength The fresco was executed at that time.

 To the south-west of the Church of Three Horsemen, in the southern outskirts of Eski-Kermen, stood the main gates of the town.
 But to approach them it was necessary to over-come the intricate system of their defence.